The TechCrunch Survey of Dutch tech hubs: Calling Delft, Eindhoven, Rotterdam, Utrecht – TechCrunch

 Over the next few weeks, we will ask entrepreneurs in these cities to talk about their ecosystems, in their own words.

-This is your chance to put Delft, Eindhoven, Rotterdam, Utrecht on the Techcrunch Map!.
+This is your chance to put Delft, Eindhoven, Rotterdam and Utrecht on the TechCrunch Map!.
 We covered Amsterdam here.

 If you are a tech startup founder or investor in one of these cities please fill out the survey form here.